 Contact: Andrew Wilson, PhD, awwilson [at] purdue.edu

-Having been in love with mushrooms since early childhood I managed to bend my career as an ecologist and geographer focused on High Asia towards researching mushrooms and rural income in Tibet, Himalayas and China.
+Having been in love with mushrooms since childhood I managed to bend my career as an ecologist and geographer focused on High Asia towards researching mushrooms and rural income in Tibet, Himalayas and China.
 I am fascinated by ethno-mycology, the role mushrooms play in different cultures.
-I write about mushrooms and frequently do presentations combining my photography with an often funny blend of entertaining stories and scientific information.
-Furthermore, I organize MushRoaming tours to Tibet and Europe.
+I write about mushrooms and frequently do presentations combining my photography with an often entertaining blend of stories and scientific information.
+Furthermore, I organize MushRoaming tours to Tibet, Bhutan, Amazon, Colombia and Europe.
 I love to travel.
 My www.mushroaming.com webpages showcase some of my fungal work.
 Selected talks:

 Contact: Daniel Winkler, me [at] danielwinkler.com